edalorzo/fundamental-programming/README.rst

     //...
  }

 Also, it also worth noticing that the ``getMessage()`` method of ``InsufficientFundsException`` was overridden in this implementation.
-This message is the one that will be displayed our log stack traces if we decide to log this particular exception.
+This contents of this message is what our log stack traces will display if we decide to log this particular exception.
 Therefore it is of paramount importance that we always override this method in our exceptions classes such that those valuable contextual details they contain are also rendered in our logs.
-This is place where those details will most likely make a difference where we are trying to diagnose a problem with our system:
+It is in those logs where those details will most likely make a difference where we are trying to diagnose a problem with our system:

 ::